Hello from 1066 – A Medieval Mosaic

 We arrived at St Laurence and All Saints church at Eastwood just as the minister and two churchwardens arrived to set the church up for a funeral but they didn’t mind us having a look around.
 The church had some lovely stained glass windows and a circular Norman font with interlaced arcading.
 Then we got out of their way and walked through the churchyard to find a clever cache.
 While we were in the church we heard loud roaring and when we stepped outside we realised we were right beside the Southend airport.
 From the cache site, we stood and watched several planes take off.
 It must make preaching in the church a bit challenging at times.
 On to St Peter’s church at Westcliff where we quickly found the cache.

 When we finally arrived at the Southend-on-Sea pier we found that they were on winter hours and it was closed on Monday and Tuesday.
 It is a real pity as there are two caches on the pier and it would have been nice to go out there.
-You can take the train or you can walk the 2.16 km pier that stretches out into the Thames Estuary and is the longest pleasure pier in the world and is a GradeII listed building.
+You can take the narrow gauge railway or you can walk the 2.16 km pier that stretches out into the Thames Estuary and is the longest pleasure pier in the world and is a GradeII listed building.
 All along the seafront, there are lots of amusement areas, theme parks and funfairs with entertainment for all ages.
-One particular indoor theme park was for young children and there were places to walk, climb, crawl, Squeeze, swing and slide around two stories safely and we saw parents with children who could not even walk helping their children through this area.
+One particular indoor theme park was for young children and there were places to walk, climb, crawl, squeeze, swing and slide around two stories safely and we saw parents with children who could not even walk helping their children through this area.

 A lovely day enjoying the seaside with a sandy beach even on a cool autumn day it had a nice atmosphere and brought back many childhood memories of visits to the beach.